Your clinic’s #1

 6. Perfect your consultation process

-Done right, it is an opportunity to build an unrivalled relationship with your patients – one which will turn them into your patients for life.
+Conducted to a specialist rather than an industry standard, it is an opportunity to build an unrivalled relationship with your patients – one which will turn them into your patients for life.

 “Everything starts with this,” she says.